 Hi, my name’s Dane.
 I’m a designer and crypto artist.
-In this article I’ll be walking you through how to create an NFT step by step.
+If you’re here you may be wondering how to create an NFT step by step?
 Using Adobe Photoshop I’ll show you how to cut out an image, edit it and then use it in multiple ways to create a digital artwork.
 From there I’ll then show you how to compile many unique variations.
 Plus how to mint on OpenSea so you can begin building your first NFT collection.

 Image Editing Software:

 - Pixlr: Free Photo editor online graphic design

 - Sumo – Creative Tools for Curious Minds